jeffpar/pcjs.v1/disks/pc/os2/misc/football/87357/README.md

 and the higher version number.
 Version 1.30 was probably anticipated to be the first 80386 release, an honor that ultimately went to version 2.00.

+A directory listing of this disk is provided [below](#directory-of-os2-football-boot-disk-v44100).

+{% include machine.html id="deskpro386" %}

 ### Directory of OS/2 FOOTBALL Boot Disk (v4.41.00)

 	 Volume in drive A has no label